 No matter how well you dress when the skin is sick, you still can't look beautiful.
 That is a big truth.
 So what is the secret to glowy skin?
 Let's talk about it.

 Water is one of the nourishing substances in the world.
 It is the best way to keep the skin moist with the greatest ability to cleanse the body of impurities.
 However, drinking plenty of water is often overlooked.

 If body lotions are the synthetic ways to soften and smoothen dry patches of the skin from the outside, water is the natural way to get your skin detoxified and hydrated from the inside.

 Water enhances the benefits of vitamins and other antioxidant nutrients in your body.
-It works to make your moisturizers and sunscreens work better by providing adequate hydration and help return your skin to suppleness.
+It works to make your moisturizers and sunscreens work better by providing adequate hydration and helping return your skin to suppleness.

-Fruits and Vegetables
+Eat Fruits and Vegetables

 Foods such as carrots, pumpkin "squash", sweet potatoes, tomatoes, cantaloupes, mangoes, watermelon, grapefruit, melon, papaya, cherries, plums and turnips are rich in beta-carotene.
 Don't forget broccoli, collar greens, mustard greens, lettuces, kale, and chilies.

 Blackberries, blueberries, strawberries, and plums are the fruits with the highest total antioxidant capacity of any food.
 They work hard in the repair of sun-damaged skin.